aterrero/k8s-nfs-setup/README.md

 * The master node can ssh into the worker nodes.

 * The workers file has been modified with the IPv4 Addresses of your current worker nodes.

-* The master file has been modified with the IPv4 Address of your current master node.

 * Permissions on the install.sh file are modified to allow it to be executed.